-- 5.5A In addition an entity shall include, in the statement of comprehensive income, line items that present the following amounts for the period: - (a) Classified by nature (excluding amounts in (b)), the components of other comprehensive income recognised as part of total comprehensive income outside profit or loss as permitted or required by this FRS.
-An entity may present the components of other comprehensive income either: - net of related tax effects; or - (ii) before the related tax effects with one amount shown for the aggregate amount of income tax relating to those components. - (b) Its share of the other comprehensive income of associates and jointly controlled entities accounted for by the equity method. - (c) Total comprehensive income. - An entity shall present the following items as allocations of profit or loss and other 5.6 comprehensive income in the statement of comprehensive income for the period: - (a) Profit or loss for the period attributable to: - (i) non-controlling interest; and - (ii) owners of the parent. - (b) Total comprehensive income for the period attributable to: - (i) non-controlling interest; and - (ii) owners of the parent.
+- 5 5A In addition an entity shall include, in the statement of comprehensive income, line items that present the following amounts for the period: - (a) Classified by nature (excluding amounts in (b)), the components of other comprehensive income recognised as part of total comprehensive income outside profit or loss as permitted or required by this FRS.
+An entity may present the components of other comprehensive income either: - net of related tax effects; or - (ii) before the related tax effects with one amount shown for the aggregate amount of income tax relating to those components. - (b) Its share of the other comprehensive income of associates and jointly controlled entities accounted for by the equity method. - Total comprehensive income. - 5.5B An entity choosing to apply paragraph 1A(2) of Schedule 1 to the Regulations and adapt one of the profit and loss account formats shall, as a minimum, include in its statement of comprehensive income line items that present the following amounts for the period: - (a) revenue; - (b) finance costs: - (c) share of the profit or loss of investments in associates (see Section 14 Investments in Associates) and jointly controlled entities (see Section 15 Investments in Joint Ventures) accounted for using the equity method; - (d) profit or loss before taxation: - (e) tax expense excluding tax allocated to items (h) and (i) below or to equity (see paragraph 29.27): - as set out in paragraph 5.7E (including a column identified as discontinued operations) a single amount comprising the total of: - the post-tax profit or loss of a discontinued operation, and - (ii) the post-tax gain or loss recognised on the remeasurement of the impairment or on the disposal of the assets or disposal group(s) constituting discontinued operations. - (q) profit or loss; - (h) each item of other comprehensive income classified by nature (excluding amounts in (i)); - share of other comprehensive income of associates and jointly controlled entities accounted for by the equity method; and - total comprehensive income. (i) - 5.5C An entity may include additional line items in the income statement and amend the descriptions used in paragraph 5.5B, and the ordering of items, when this is necessary to explain the elements of financial performance, providing the information given is at least equivalent to that required by the profit and loss account format had it not been adapted. - 5.6 An entity shall present the following items as allocations of profit or loss and other comprehensive income in the statement of comprehensive income for the period: - (a) Profit or loss for the period attributable to: - (i) non-controlling interest; and

+- (ii) owners of the parent.

+- (b) Total comprehensive income for the period attributable to:

+- (i) non-controlling interest; and

+- (ii) owners of the parent.